asxyzp/carboledger-takehome/readme.md

 - Ability to edit individual cell data for each spreadsheet.
 - Viewing upload status through a toast component.
 - Carbon emission column data defaults to 0, in case it's value is `null`.
-- Updated error handling (see below).
+- Updated error handling:
+  - Checking for name or order of columns.

 ### Error Handling